 The Political Science Department grants academic credit for internships through the Center for Public Service Internship Program.
 Through this program, students earn 3 political science credits and complete their second tier public service graduation requirement.

 Students are welcome to find internship opportunities on their own, subject to the approval of the Center for Public Service.
 The Center for Public Service also maintains a list of pre-approved local internship sites.
-You may browse possible internship opportunities here.
+You may browse possible internship opportunities on the Tulane Center for Public Service website.
 Additional resources for internships may also be found below in the "Finding Internships" section.

 In order to be approved for public service credits, internships must promote the public good and make a positive impact on the community.
 Political science-related internships, by virtue of the fact that they are often based in the public or non-profit sectors, are almost invariably considered public service.